hermescenter/dontspy.eu/site/content/en/country/index.md

 ---

 ### Below is a list of the images that have been collected, analysed and made freely available for our simulation of the biometrics market.
 It's something none of you should have to experience.
-That's why we're testing this distopian world on the politicians who can [finally ban it within the AIAct](//www.politico.eu/article/activists-urge-eu-to-ban-live-facial-recognition-in-public-spaces/).
+That's why we're testing this dystopian world on the politicians who have the power to [finally ban this technology in the AI Act](//www.politico.eu/article/activists-urge-eu-to-ban-live-facial-recognition-in-public-spaces/).

 <link rel="stylesheet" href="/css/country.css">
 <div class="container" id="face-list"></div>